andrewjthomsen/Cosmo-Chat/README.md

 # chat-app-socket.io

 ## Description
 Welcome to Cosmo Chat!
 This project is a Socket.io powered chat app that allows users to chat in real-time.
 I built this project because I wanted to learn more about Socket.io, which I was first introduced to during a group project during my full-stack dev bootcamp at UCSD.
 This application's backend was built with Node.js and the front-end was built with Mustache and CSS.
-The styling isn't this project's shining feature, because I wanted to put more focus on it's backend.
 The Goal of this project was to work on further developing my Node.js understanding as well as refresh my understanding of Socket.io.
 I plan to work more with Socket.io in the future and plan to build more apps as I continue learning.

 ## Libraries Used
 - Socket.io,